 The chance of conception after IUI varies and is dependent on multiple factors, such as the cause of infertility, the presence (and severity) of a male factor fertility issue, your age, and the quality of the sperm sample used on the day of your procedure.

-At Illume Fertility, we require a minimum of five million total motile sperm (TMS) in order to proceed with an IUI that month.
+At Illume Fertility, we require a minimum of five million total motile sperm (TMS) in order to proceed with an IUI.
 This is because your chances of pregnancy are very low when the TMS are less than five million.
 We always prefer that the sample is >10 million TMS.

 Is IUI right for me?